guymorgenshtern/Scrabble.xyz/README.md

 ## How to run:
 - Java version 15 or greater is needed to run Scrabble.xyz
-- To play the scrabbleModel, execute the .jar file provided and follow the instructions in the terminal
+- To play the scrabbleModel, execute the .jar file provided and follow the initialization instructions when prompted

 ## How to play:
-1. 2-4 are needed to play Scrabble.xyz
-2. After launching, follow along with the prompts outputted in the terminal
+1. BotPlayers are available to play with.
+At least one human player must play with the bot.
+In total, one to four players are needed to play Scrabble.xyz.
-3. First, you will be asked to input how many players will be playing
+2. First, you will be asked to input how many players will be playing in total.
+3. Second, you will be asked to input how many BotPlayers you would like to play with.
-4. Next, each player will be prompted to input a display name for themselves
+4. Next, each human player will be prompted to input a name for themselves.
-5. Once that is done, the board is initialized, the players recieve their letters, and the scrabbleModel begins
+5. Once that is done, the board is initialized, the players receive their letters, and the game of Scrabble begins.

-### The scrabbleModel:
+### The ScrabbleModel:
-- The player whose turn it currently is will have their name, score, and rack displayed on screen
+- The current player will have their name, score, and hand displayed at the top of the window.
-- The player is prompted to input a word they would like to play, if it will be played horizontally or vertically, and the starting coordinates of the word
-- The coordinates can be found along the left and top side of the board
+- If a player would like to construct a word, first click the letter from the hand that you would like to place, then select where you would like to place the letter.
+Once you have constructed your word, click end turn.
+    - If you accidentally misplaced a letter, you can click the end turn button to try again.
+    - If there are no new letters placed on the board when you click end turn, you will skip your turn.
 - Currently, the criteria for a valid word are:
-    - Player has all necessary letters for word they want to play
+    - Player has all necessary letters for word they want to play.
-    - None of the spots to be occupied by the word inputted are already occupied
+    - None of the spots to be occupied by the word inputted are preoccupied.
-    - The word inputted is a valid word according to the word list
+    - The word inputted is a valid word according to the word list.
-- Upon a successful move, the board is updated and the player is dealt a few new letters to keep their rack at 7 letters
+- Upon a successful move, the board is updated and the player is dealt new letters to maintain a hand of 7 letters.
-- The board will be reprinted with the updated words
-- The next player will be prompted to input a word and the scrabbleModel repeats
-- The scrabbleModel currently continues with both players accumilating score until the bank of letters runs out
+- The scrabbleModel currently continues with all players accumulating score until the letter bag runs out tiles.